MicrosoftDocs/cordova-docs/articles/getting-started/get-started-vs-code-cordova-tools-extension.md

         ![Downloading JQuery IntelliSense](media/get-started-vs-code-cordova-tools-extension/downloading-jquery-intellisense.png)

-    1. After the 'Successful download' confirmation message is displayed JQuery intellisense is ready to be use.
+    1. After the 'Successful download' confirmation message is displayed JQuery intellisense is ready to be used.
 Type ```.``` and see it in action:

          ![Using JQuery IntelliSense](media/get-started-vs-code-cordova-tools-extension/using-jquery-intellisense.png)